“Der Reich-Ranicki des jazz” Die Welt

 Between 1985-1995, Stuart Nicholson was a regular contributor to the monthly music magazine Wire and between December 1992 and April 1999 was a regular contributor to BBC Music Magazine.
 Between 1987-9 he was a regular contributor on jazz to Gramophone and supplied the majority of jazz reviews for their 1989 Good CD Guide.
 Between 2000 – 2005 Stuart Nicholson was the first European jazz writer to regularly contribute to the USA’s biggest circulation jazz magazine Jazz Times.
 He was also the first European (and non-American) to have written cover features for the magazine.

-As Dr. Peter Martin of the University of Manchester wrote, ‘If you go into the bookstores of New York City, the jazz capital of the world, you’ll find Stuart Nicholson has won critical acclaim in the USA for his books on Billie Holiday and Ella Fitzgerald as well as his work on contemporary jazz.’
+As Dr. Peter Martin, formerly of the University of Manchester wrote, ‘If you go into the bookstores of New York City, the jazz capital of the world, you’ll find Stuart Nicholson has won critical acclaim in the USA for his books on Billie Holiday and Ella Fitzgerald as well as his work on contemporary jazz.’

 e-mail: [email protected]